Qarani-m/Hackathon-Stuff-Grp-2/README.md

   #### Dependencies:

+- * Initialise new project with * : https://start.spring.io/

 - *Spring Boot*: Provides the core framework for building the application.

 - *Spring Web Starter*: Offers necessary dependencies to build web applications with Spring MVC.